MissDinosaur/Generative-AI-Based-Virtual-Glasses-Try-On/docs/technical_document.md

 - **Goal**: Accurately locate the point on the selfie where the glasses should be centered.
 - **Definition**: The face center ($C_1$) is defined as the intersection of:
-  - The line connecting the centers of the left and right pupils.
+  - x: The line connecting the centers of the left and right pupils.
-  - The nose bridge line between the nose root and the nose tip.
+  - y: The nose bridge line between the nose root and the nose tip.
 - **Reasoning**: This ensures the glasses are aligned to the natural position on the nose bridge, independent of face shape or symmetry.

   <img src="illustration/face_geometry.png" width="300"/>